 Some car and bike parks are closed then.

 Dame Lois Browne Evans Building, junction of Church Street, Court Street and Victoria Street.
 127,473 sq feet on seven levels.
 It features four courtrooms on the second floor, plus a Family Court on the third.
-Architects are Carruthers Shaw and Partners Ltd of Toronto, Canada.
+Architects are Carruthers Shaw and Partner Ltd (CSP) of Toronto, Canada.

 2nd floor, City Hall.
 Phone (441) 295-9428 or fax (441) 295-2055.
 Bermuda's art museum with four main exhibition spaces, the Main Gallery, Mezzanine, Watlington Room (after founding trustee Hereward T. Watlington) and Ondaatje Wing (after benefactor Sir Christopher Ondaatje).
 Since 1992.
 Registered charity # 228.
 With artworks and periodic special exhibitions.
 The permanent collection has four elements: